sherryguirgis/Cyclistic-Bike-Share-Analysis-Case-Study/README.md

 # Cyclistic Bike-Share Analysis Case Study

 ## 📄 Overview
-This project analyzes Cyclistic’s bike-share data to explore differences between **annual members** and **casual riders**.
+This project analyzes Cyclistic’s bike-share data to explore behavioral differences between annual members and casual riders.
+The analysis covers data from November 2024 to October 2025, focusing on ride frequency, duration, bike types, and seasonal trends.
-The goal is to identify behavioral patterns and recommend strategies to convert casual riders into members.
+The main goal is to identify usage patterns and provide data-driven recommendations that can help the company convert casual riders into annual members through targeted marketing strategies.

 ## 🧠 Key Findings
 - Members ride more frequently and consistently year-round.